remytuyeras/ilm/README.md

 print("Reconstructed Text:", reconstructed_text)
 ```

-## Integration with Neural Networks
+## Integration with AI models

-The provided tokenizer and detokenizer functions convert text to structured token sequences suitable for language model inputs.
-In a typical neural network pipeline, the model predicts a probability distribution over the 64 possible tokens for each syllable position.
-The mapping provided by this toolkit allows you to interpret these predictions and convert them back into human-readable tokens.
+The tokenizer convert text into structured token sequences for language models.
+Neural networks using this approach should have 64 outputs per syllable position, which the detokenize maps back into readable text.

 ## Tutorial